 The personality traits that are most commonly associated with addictive personalities include:

-- Sensation Seeking: Craving new experiences.
-Sensation-seeking individuals may be more likely to experiment with drugs, and later, develop a dependency to them.
+Craving new experiences.
+Sensation-seeking individuals may be more likely to experiment with drugs, and later, develop a dependency on them.

 What if You Have an Addictive Personality?